 Spend some time in Maussane’s big central square, Place Joseph Laugier, next to the church.
 It’s filled with tables from the surrounding cafés and restaurants, set around the central fountain.
 The square is the perfect place for a relaxing meal or a drink, and you’ll see people enjoying it at any hour of the day.

 Market Day: Thursday mornings

 Make a stop at the Jean Martin boutique with its wide variety of culinary items and the company’s products.

 Moulin Jean-Marie Cornille for olive oil.
-Cornille is one of the region’s top producers, and you can taste to your heart’s content.
+Cornille is one of the region’s top producers; you can taste to your heart’s content.

 This hamlet is easy to miss on the busy D99.
 With a population of just over 500 people, Mas-Blanc-des-Alpilles is not a tourist destination.
-However, there is one surprisingly good restaurant – Mon père était pâtissier – at the side of the road.
-If you ride from St Remy to St Etienne along the dedicated bike path, you pass right behind the village.
+However, one surprisingly good restaurant – Mon père était pâtissier – is at the side of the road.
+You pass right behind the village if you ride from St Remy to St Etienne along the dedicated bike path.

 Chapelle Ste Lambert is a Romanesque chapel from the 12th and 13th centuries.

 A mid-sized town on the south side of the Alpilles, Mouriès, has a population of 3,400.
 There are a few hotels and restaurants in this picturesque town.
 Not strictly off the beaten track, it sits on the old Roman road to Arles, but perhaps slightly overlooked Mouriès is worth visiting.
 Surrounded by some 80,000+ olive trees, the village has two working olive mills.
 The olive oil from four varietals, Salonenque, Aglandau, Grossane and Verdale des Baux, is AOP labelled.
 Above the town towards the base of the Alpilles lies an old Celto-Ligurian oppidum on the Caisses de Jean-Jean.